Darkness4/minitel-app/CODE_OF_CONDUCT.md

 community, please contact someone on the team, for instance [Marc](mailto:nguyen_marc@live.fr).
-We will not tolerate harassment from anyone in Minitel's community, even outside of Flutter's public communication channels.
+We will not tolerate harassment from anyone in Minitel's community, even outside of Minitel's public communication channels.

 ## Conflict resolution